Update: March 7, 2023

 I stay flexible, entertaining possibilities when beginning a work but after finishing the frog rings and crafting a good design plan, I felt confident to begin attaching these elements to the background.
 When finished, this will be the 144th circular work completed in my Floridala series; I knew no two would be ever be alike.
 I explored many options while this piece progressed.
 When I started the work, I thought this one might have turtles surrounding the outer rim and include other signature icons as well.
 My Florida studio is totally surrounded by palm trees and the songs of the frogs who find homes in them provide familiar music as I work.
 When I laid in the palm pattern the piece began to immediately work without the addition of elements other than some added stars and geometrics.
 Once I attach these, I will decide whether to add one more ring of design.
 The piece is taking shape so nicely now and will prove to be a strong colorful piece.
 It’s exciting to be at this stage!

-Below will give a glimpse of the work as it progressed:
+Below will give a glimpse as the work progressed:

 Often I’m encouraged to revisit an earlier series of works and If I’m not in the middle of a major work that needs all my attention, I will take a detour to the past.
 I love doing this with the works I call Floridalas as these were initially created to be ongoing and are a joy to create.
 I plan to add images on this page as this piece develops.
 Nothing is attached in early stages so I can change my mind about placement and color: